farazsth98/farazsth98.github.io/_posts/2015-07-25-WhiteHat-Contest-10-RE-300.md

 Well it looks like that's it... "congratulations" gets pushed to the stack and later displayed in the MessageBoxA.

-Thanks to gaffe, and his solution using z3 theorem prover.
-We can say we have a better brute-forcer ;)
+Thanks to gaffe, and his solution using z3 theorem prover, we can say we have a better brute-forcer ;)

 {% highlight python %}
 #!/usr/bin/env python